jedish3ep/WickedAI-Overpoch/README.md

 A modified version of Wicked AI customised for our servers

+** PLEASE NOTE **
+THESE FILES ARE NOT READY / INTENDED FOR PUBLIC RELEASE FEEL FREE TO USE AND MODIFY THEM AS YOU SEE FIT, BUT BE ADVISED THAT THERE ARE MANY BUGS AND MANY OF THE FEATURES ARE REALLY DESIGNED ONLY FOR TESTING/USE WITH OUR SERVERS

 I have created a lot of new Missions for Wicked AI Currently ALL missions add to humanity for bandit kills, But many AI are skinned like Military or Survivors depending on the mission type